john-nance/HTMLHelp/README.md

 * Default.htm is the default content when clicking on the folder name, so not shown on the menu
 * AnyThingElse.xxx is shown as a menu item without the extension
 * Any underscores are shown as spaces in the menu so a folder called "The_Topic" will be seen as "The Topic"

+Sample content is included in the code under Docs.

 ## Help Content